-- - duties of directors and officers; - - liability of directors and officers and indemnification; and - - contests for corporate control, including proxy contests and tender offers.
+- duties of directors and officers; - liability of directors and officers and indemnification; and - contests for corporate control, including proxy contests and tender offers.

 In addition, the Company continually seeks to attract and retain the most capable individuals available to serve as officers and directors.
 The frequency of claims and litigation directed against directors and officers, in management's opinion, has expanded the risks facing directors and officers of corporations in exercising their duties.
-Furthermore, the amount of time and money required to respond to such claims and to defend such litigation can be substantial.
+Furthermore, the amount of time and $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ money required to respond to such claims and to defend such litigation can be substantial.
 We believe that, in general, Delaware law provides greater predictability to directors than California law in that Delaware case law regarding a corporation's ability to limit director liability is more developed and provides greater guidance than California law.
 The Board, therefore, believes that the Proposed Reincorporation may be a significant factor in continuing to attract and retain such individuals, and in freeing them to make corporate decisions on their own merits and for the benefit of shareholders rather than out of a desire to avoid personal liability.
-For additional discussion of this matter, see "Significant Differences Between the Corporation Laws of California and Delaware-Indemnification and Limitation of Liability," below.
+For additional discussion of this matter, see "Significant Differences Between the Corporation Laws of California and Delaware--Indemnification and Limitation of Liability," helow.

-Anti-takeover Measures
+Proposed Anti-takeover Measures

 Delaware, like many other states, permits a corporation to adopt a number of measures through amendment of the corporate charter or bylaws or otherwise, which are designed to reduce a corporation's vulnerability to hostile takeover attempts.
-It should be noted, however, that the Reincorporation Proposal is not being proposed in order to prevent any present attempt known to the Board to acquire control of the Company or to obtain representation on the Board.
+It should be noted, however, that the Reincorporation Proposal and the Proposed Anti-takeover Measures are not being proposed in order to prevent any present attempt known to the Board to acquire control of the Company or to obtain representation on the Board.

 If the Reincorporation Proposal is approved, certain measures will be implemented under Delaware law and the Delaware Certificate and Delaware Bylaws which may have anti-takeover implications.
-These measures include the elimination of shareholders' ability to act by written consent, the establishment of a classified board of directors, the elimination of the ability of shareholders controlling at least ten percent (10%) of the voting shares to call a special meeting of shareholders, the establishment of advance notice procedures for shareholder nominations and other proposals, requiring a vote of at least eighty percent (80%) of the outstanding shares to amend the bylaws by shareholder action instead of a majority of the outstanding shares and the elimination of cumulative voting which the Company eliminated in 1994 by amending its bylaws by vote of more than sixty-five percent (65%) of the outstanding shares.
-Following the Proposed Reincorporation, which will propose to include the adoption of all of these measures, the Delaware Certificate will also provide for the Board's ability to designate and issue preferred stock, although the Company has no present plans to do so.
+These measures (as described below and under Proposals Three(B)-(F)) include the elimination of shareholders' ability to act by written consent (Proposal Three(B)), the implementation of a classified board of directors (Proposal Three(C)), the elimination of the ability of shareholders controlling ten percent (10%) or more of the voting shares to call a special meeting of shareholders (Proposal Three(D)), the elimination of cumulative voting which the Company eliminated in 1994 by amending its bylaws by vote of more than sixty-five percent (65%) of the outstanding shares (Proposal Three(E)), the establishment of advance notice procedures for shareholder nominations and other proposals, and the elimination of the ability of the shareholders to remove directors without cause.
+Following the Proposed Reincorporation, which will not occur unless all of the Anti-takeover Measures are approved, the Delaware Certificate will also provide for an increase in the number of authorized shares of common stock and for the Board's ability to designate and issue preferred stock (Proposal Three(F)), although the Company has no present plans to do so.
 Such preferred stock, if issued and depending on its terms, may make it more difficult for an unsolicited bidder to make a takeover attempt.
-For a discussion of the changes which will be implemented as part of the Reincorporation Proposal, see "Comparison of the Charters and Bylaws of Farmer Bros.
+For additional discussion of these changes, see "Comparison of the Charters and Bylaws of Farmer Bros.
 California and Farmer Bros.
-Delaware, " below.
+Delaware," below.